kmayerb/tcrdist2/docs/Saving.rst

 The original tcrdist was based on writing a series of intermediate flat text files.
-By contrast, tcrdist2 is based on pandas DataFrame and numpy objects which are stored in memory and associated with classes.
+By contrast, tcrdist2 is based on pandas DataFrame and numpy objects, which are held in memory and associated with tcrdist2 classes.

-Because certain steps in the pipeline, such as calculation of all-v-all pairwise distances (1-10 minutes) and search for candidate cdr3 motifs (5-30 minutes) can take time to compute, storing tcrdist2 results to files is useful.

-This page documents methods for saving tcrdist2 objects for later use.
+Because certain steps in the pipeline, such as calculation of all-versus-all pairwise distances and search for candidate cdr3 motifs (> 5 minutes) can take time to compute, this page documents methods for saving tcrdist2 objects for later use.

 Save
 ####